 During World War II, the Japanese government not only imposed controls on car and truck production, but actually went so far as to consolidate all automotive distribution into a single national chain not bounded by any one brand or manufacturer affiliation.
 After the Japanese surrender, the Allied occupation force, keen to break prewar monopolies, quickly did away with this central organization, leaving individual dealers to fend for themselves.

 By the mid-fifties, the worst was over and Toyota was growing rapidly.
 As the company prepared to shift focus to passenger cars and light commercial vehicles, however, it quickly became clear that significantly expanding sales would require additional retail outlets.
-The dilemma was that Kamiya’s postwar dealer recruitment drive had left each of Toyota’s existing franchise holders with exclusive distribution rights over a very large territory, in some cases encompassing entire prefectures.
+The dilemma was that Kamiya’s postwar dealer recruitment drive had given each of Toyota’s existing franchise holders exclusive distribution rights over very large territories, in some cases encompassing entire prefectures.

-The solution Kamiya eventually conceived was to establish new sales channels that could sell their own franchises.
+Kamiya’s eventual solution was to establish new sales channels that could sell their own franchises.
 The first of these new channels, established in 1956, was called Toyopet, followed about a year later by Toyota Diesel.
 In 1961, these were joined by an additional channel selling the new Publica (and, five years later, the Corolla).